Deviation Investigation

 | Fishbone Diagram | Complex deviations where multiple categories of factors may contribute to the problem. |

-- Select the analysis type from the dropdown: 5 Whys or Fishbone Diagram.
+- From the analysis type dropdown, select 5 Whys or Fishbone Diagram.

 - The AI processes the deviation data and produces a structured analysis.

-Section titled “Understanding 5 Whys Results”The 5 Whys analysis presents:
+Section titled “Read 5 Whys results”The 5 Whys analysis presents:

-Section titled “Understanding Fishbone Diagram Results”The Fishbone analysis organizes contributing factors into categories:
+Section titled “Read Fishbone Diagram results”The Fishbone analysis organizes contributing factors into categories:

-- Categories — Factors are grouped by type (e.g., People, Process, Equipment, Materials, Environment, Management).
-Each category is displayed in its own section.
+- Categories — factors grouped by type (for example, People, Process, Equipment, Materials, Environment, Management), each in its own section.

-- Contributing Factors — Individual factors within each category are listed as bullet points.
+- Contributing Factors — individual factors within each category listed as bullet points.

-Section titled “Regenerating Analysis”If new information becomes available or the initial analysis needs refinement:
+Section titled “Regenerate an analysis”If new information becomes available or the initial analysis needs refinement:

 - Scroll to the bottom of the existing analysis.